TheLartians/modern-wasm-starter/README.md

 ### Build WebAssembly code

 To be able to build WebAssembly code from C++ using Emscripten, you must first [install and activate the emsdk](https://emscripten.org/docs/getting_started/downloads.html).
-To compile the WebAssembly, run the following command from the project's root directory.
+To compile the C++ code to WebAssembly, run the following command from the project's root directory.

 ```bash
 npm install
 ```

-This will create the files `source/WasmModule.js` and `source/WasmModule.d.ts` from the C++ code in the [wasm](wasm) directory.
+This will create the files `source/WasmModule.js` and `source/WasmModule.d.ts` from the C++ code in the [wasm](wasm) directory and transpile everything into a JavaScript module in the `dist` directory.
-To bind your own project to JavaScript, add it as a CPM.cmake dependency in the [CMakeLists.txt](wasm/CMakeLists.txt) and define the bindings [wasmGlue.cpp](wasm/source/wasmGlue.cpp) source file.
+To build your code as wasm, add it as a CPM.cmake dependency in the [CMakeLists.txt](wasm/CMakeLists.txt) file and define the bindings in the [wasmGlue.cpp](wasm/source/wasmGlue.cpp) source file.
-After running the `build:wasm` script, the TypeScript declarations should be automatically updated.
+To update the wasm and TypeScript declarations, you can run `npm run build:wasm`.

 ### Run tests